la2050/archive/_projects/2014/deaf-west-theatre-performing-arts-center-and-educational-outreach-program-residency.md

 year_submitted: 2014
 project_image: 'http://maker.good.is/myLA2050create/projects/deafwest.html'
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: '1'
-WESTSIDE: '1'
-LA COUNTY: '1'
-OTHER: >-
-  Deaf West Theatre draws artists and audiences from around the world.
-We also work with numerous schools in the area including Marlton School for the Deaf.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Deaf West Theatre will establish a 3-5 production per year subscription season.
 Productions will be developed and performed at this location and